jhallen/joes-sandbox/x/xquiz/README.md

 [Prolog](https://en.wikipedia.org/wiki/Prolog) and to try to symbolically prove that any variation of the answer that the student might enter matched the correct answer.
-But I did not think Prolog was appropriate for the mundane tasks of an X Windowing system program, so I ended up writing it in C.  LISP would have been a better choice, but I don't think LISP's integration with X was so great at that time, and in any case I knew C and did not know LISP.
+But I did not think Prolog was appropriate for the mundane tasks of an X Window System program, so I ended up writing it in C.  LISP would have been a better choice, but I don't think LISP's integration with X was so great at that time, and in any case I knew C and did not know LISP.
+Also, it checked the answer numerically not symbolically.

 At the time I was fascinated by [Macsyma](https://en.wikipedia.org/wiki/Macsyma) and wanted to learn how to